 The Botvin LifeSkills Training High School program is a highly interactive, skills-based program designed to promote positive health and personal development for high school youth.
 Based on the highly effective LifeSkills Training curriculum, this program helps adolescents navigate the challenges of the high school years and prepares them for the independence and responsibilities that they will encounter as young adults.
-The LifeSkills Training High School program uses developmentally appropriate, collaborative learning strategies to help students achieve competency in the skills that have been found to reduce and prevent substance use and violence.
+The LifeSkills Training High School program uses developmentally appropriate, collaborative learning strategies to help students achieve competency in the skills that have been shown to prevent substance use, violence, and other health risk behaviors.

 The LifeSkills Training High School program is an integrated approach that helps to develop personal, interpersonal, and drug resistance skills.
 The curriculum is designed to strengthen student abilities in the following areas:

 Students develop strategies for making healthy decisions, reducing stress, and managing anger.

 Students strengthen their communication skills and learn how to build healthy relationships.